Silicon Ingot Manufacturing Process

-Growing a silicon ingot can take anywhere from a week to an entire month depending on many factors including size, quality and specifications.
-More than 75% of all single crystal silicon wafers grow via the Czochralski (CZ) method which uses chunks of virgin polycrystalline silicon.
-These chunks are melted down and placed in a quartz crucible along with small quantities of elements called dopants, the most common of which are boron, phosphorus, arsenic and antimony.
-The added dopants give the desired electrical properties for the grown ingot and depending on which dopant is used, the ingot becomes a P or N type ingot (boron: P type; phosphorus, antimony, arsenic: N type).
+The time required to grow a silicon ingot varies depending on many factors.
+More than 75% of all single crystal silicon wafers are grown via the Czochralski (CZ) method, which uses chunks of virgin polycrystalline silicon.
+These chunks are placed in a quartz crucible along with small quantities of elements called dopants, the most common of which are boron, phosphorus, arsenic and antimony.
+Adding dopant to the pure silicon enhances it’s conductive property.
+Depending on what dopant is used, the ingot becomes P or N-type (boron: P-type; phosphorous, antimony, arsenic: N-type).

 Once the ingot is fully-grown, it is ground to a rough size diameter a little larger than the desired diameter of the finished silicon wafer.
 The ingot is then given a notch or flat to indicate its orientation, depending on the wafer diameter, customer specifications, or SEMI Standards.
 Once it has passed a number of inspections, the ingot is sliced into wafers.

 Anywhere in the Bay Area within 4 hours.

 Internationally within 3 days.